aws-samples/serverless-patterns/private-apigw-public-custom-domain/README.md

 ## Troubleshooting

 ### Certificate Issues
-- Ensure certificate is in the same region as deployment
+- Ensure certificate is in the same region
 - Verify certificate covers your domain name
 - Check certificate validation status